marvel80/SearchApi/README.md

 ```

-#### Libarries used :
+#### Libraries used :
 `spring-boot-starter-web`   - to get support of all spring web related annotations and functionalities.
-`spring-boot-starter-test`   - to get all depedncoes for writing unit tests.
+`spring-boot-starter-test`   - to get all dependencies for writing unit tests.
 `spring-boot-starter-actuator`   - to get boot actuator that exposes helpful endpoints.
 `spring-boot-starter-data-elasticsearch`   - to get elastic search JAVA libs for writing ES DSL.

-`jackson-databind`  - to bind JSON reponses to our API.
+`jackson-databind`  - to bind JSON responses to our API.
 `lombok`   - helper lib for generating less code in POJO's.
 `opencsv`   - open source lib for parsing CSV files (our data is to be indexed is in CSV format).
 `commons-httpclient`   - some helper http libs.